 Czech Republic developing act to improve enforcement on local level

-Foundation created for the Czech Act with robust new bill
+Foundation for the Czech Act already enforceable

 One of the new instruments is the extension of the sanctions to public tenders.
 The sanctioned person may be completely banned from public tenders and the contracting authority may terminate or withdraw from a contract after becoming aware that the contractor is a person subject to sanctions.
 These sanctions can also be applied to any activity that could support participation of the sanctioned person in a public contract.
 Further, the customs authorities will be able to seize items on the spot if they suspect they are subject to sanctions.
 Lastly, public authorities will be able to sell seized property to pay for the costs of administering such property.
 The statutory fee for administration is 3% per annum of the property value.